-- Mathematical modeling and analysis of physical, biological, chemical, economical, financial processes, and so forth; - Development of reliable and efficient numerical methods and algorithms and their analysis; - Implementation of these algorithms into a software.
+- 1. Mathematical modeling and analysis of physical, biological, chemical, economical, financial processes, and so forth; - 2.
+Development of reliable and efficient numerical methods and algorithms and their analysis; - 3.
+Research software development: Implementation of the derived algorithms

 All these steps work in a feed-back manner and the different subtasks interact with each other.
 It is in fact the third above aspect, namely software and computers, who helped to establish this third category of science.
-Thus, a new branch of mathematics, numerical mathematics/scientific computing, has been established.
-This kind of mathematics is experimental like experiments in physics/chemistry/biology.
+Thus, a new branch of mathematics, computational science, has been established.
+This kind of mathematics may become experimental like experiments in physics/chemistry/biology.